CiBotProject/bot/DESIGN.md

   [S2] The bot will ask the developer for the issue title and to assign different people to the issue.
 Once the user enters these details, the issue is created by the bot

   [S3] If the user does not want to create an issue, the bot would not go forward with issue creation

 4. Alternative flows

 ### 3.3 Code coverage notifications

 1. Precondition

-User must have Coveralls api token in system.
+	* User must have Coveralls api token in system.
-Coveralls.io should be integrated with Travis CI
+	* Coveralls.io should be integrated with Travis CI
-Test suites have required proper coveralls files
+	* Test suites have required proper coveralls files

 2. Main flow

-  When a push is made, the bot checks the coveralls coverage report If a change is pushed resulting in a decrease in coverage, the bot will ask the developer if the failure calls for an issue to be created immediately [S2], add a different title/update assignees [S3] or not create the issue [S4].
+	When a push is made, the bot checks the coveralls coverage report.
+	If a change is pushed resulting in a decrease in coverage, the bot will ask the developer if the failure calls for an issue to be created immediately [S2], add a different title/update assignees [S3] or not create the issue [S4].
 	The bot will create an issue to implement necessary test cases for the delivered code

 3. Subflows

   [S1] When setting up the bot, the developers have the ability to set the notification threshold